Gradle tool window

-The Gradle tool window displays Gradle tasks, and all changes made to the underlying
+The Gradle tool window is enabled automatically when you create or open your Gradle project.
+The tool window displays the Gradle linked projects, their tasks, dependencies, and all changes made to the underlying build.gradle file.

 The available options in the menu are as follows: